 - 2 8- oz. packages cream cheese, softened

 - 4 tablespoons whole milk

 - Add yeast to 1/2 cup of hot water (100-110 degrees) and sprinkle 1 teaspoon sugar on top.
 Stir and allow to stand undisturbed for about 10 minutes.
 If you don't see foam on top and the mixture has not multiplied then stop and get new yeast.

 - Pour yeast and water into bowl of stand mixture.
 Add butter, milk, egg yolks, and vanilla.
 Mix until blended and then stop mixer.

-- Add flour, sugar, baking powder, and salt.
+- Add flour, sugar, baking powder, salt, and malted milk powder.
 Mix until dough is well blended and smooth.
 You may have to scrape off the beater a couple of times to get all the flour incorporated.

 - Once dough is well mixed, switch to dough hook and knead for 5-8 minutes on medium-high speed until dough is smooth and supple and begins to pull away from the bowl.
 If you don't have a mixer then knead it by hand for about 10 minutes.